 People who sleep on their side are more likely to suffer from neck pain since this sleeping position puts extra strain on the spine and neck muscles.

-Side sleepers often wake up with a stiff neck or pain in the shoulders and upper back because the head is not appropriately supported while sleeping.
+Side sleepers often wake up with stiff neck, shoulder, and upper back pain because the head is not appropriately supported while sleeping.

 You can avoid this by using a specifically designed pillow to support the neck and spine in the correct position.